 Step 5: Avoid dairy products and/or any other food(s) you are sensitive to

-For help with avoiding the foods you react to, you may want to consider following The Hamptons Cleanse, a 21-day program to support you in making these diet changes.
+For help with avoiding the foods you react to, you may want to consider following one of my Stress Remedy Programs (available in a 7-day or 21-day version) to support you in making these diet changes.
 It is designed to be modified to your individual needs.

 Changing your diet so you avoid those foods you react to has the potential to lower the amount of inflammation in your body as well as to optimize your cortisol and blood sugar levels, all of which leads to a better night’s sleep.
 Now this is not a “quick fix”—it takes time to make changes to what you eat—but it does have the potential to not only help you sleep better, but also to put your health on a much better path.
 Remember, the better you sleep, the healthier you’ll be.

 Have you noticed that certain foods throw off your sleep?
 Please share your experiences and questions in the comments box.
 Next time we will be looking at the role neurotransmitters play in sleep.
 Please subscribe to be sure you receive it direct to your inbox.